- New name — Workrise — reflects the company’s mission of empowering the people who get hard work done in the skilled trades

 To date, Workrise has raised $452M in funding from Founders Fund, Andreessen Horowitz, Bedrock Capital, Brookfield, Baillie Gifford, and others, and will continue to use these investments for strategic growth.
 No longer serving just the oil and gas sector, Workrise will support a broad range of industries, including wind, solar, construction, and defense, all representing infrastructure more broadly.
 As the company’s footprint expands, the corporate teams will continue growing in Austin, Texas, and internationally in Belfast, Northern Ireland.
 In the field, Workrise now serves over 70 metro areas, including Atlanta, where the company will focus on construction, and Colorado, where Workrise will support job creation for the $7.6B wind industry.

 “As our company grew over the last several years, we learned that similar issues plague the skilled trades across industries: steep commissions out of workers’ pockets, inefficient staffing practices, and companies struggling to find workers.
 We also learned that there are many transferable skills between industries,” said Mike Witte, co-founder, and COO.
 “Workrise is well-positioned to help workers find jobs that fit their areas of expertise and also provide training to help them thrive in new roles.
 Ultimately, we’re helping bridge the skilled labor gap as the country’s infrastructure needs change.”

-Workrise is the leading workforce management solution for the skilled trades.
-We make it easier for skilled laborers to find work and for companies to find in-demand, trained workers.
-Workrise operates across the solar, wind, construction, defense, and oil & gas industries.
-Through people and technology, we provide the staffing, training, and professional services to empower the people who get hard work done.
-For more information visit workrise.com.
+Workrise is the world’s leading job placement and career building resource for skilled laborers.
+We make it easier for skilled laborers to find work and get paid, and for companies to connect with a reliable workforce for the job at hand.
+Through people and technology, we provide training, and professional services to keep the skilled workforce working.

 For more information on Workrise, please contact [email protected]